-Second Schedule
+Second Schedule — Form of notice by advertisement

 [s.
-63.]
+63]

+[Heading amended by No. 19 of 2010 s.
+4.]

 A.B., late of (set out the usual residence and addition or other description of the deceased).

 Creditors and other persons having claims (to which section 63 of the Trustees Act 1962 relates) in respect of the estate of the deceased, who died (set out the date of death with such accuracy as the information of the trustee, personal representative, or applicant for grant of representation permits), are required by the trustee (or personal representative or applicant for grant of representation)